USS Kitty Hawk (CV-63): 1979 to 1998

 Kitty Hawk bid farewell to San Diego on 3 January 1987, as the ship departed her home port of 25 years and set out on a six-month world cruise.
 During the circumnavigation, Kitty Hawk and CVW-9 again showed their commitment to safety by conducting a third fatality-free deployment.
 Kitty Hawk spent 106 consecutive days on station in the Indian Ocean and was again awarded the Navy Expeditionary Medal and the Meritorious Unit Commendation for its service.
 The world cruise ended at the Philadelphia Naval Shipyard on 3 July.
 Six months later, Kitty Hawk began a Service Life Extension Program (SLEP) overhaul.
 Kitty Hawk emerged from the yards on 2 August 1990.
 The overhaul was estimated to have added 20 years of service to the ship.
 The Aircraft Intermediate Maintenance Department was also awarded the Air Forces, US Pacific Fleet Departmental Excellence Award, the Black "E" for this deployment.

-With the return of CVW-15 to its decks, Kitty Hawk began its second deployment around "the Horn" of South America to her original home port of San Diego on 11 December 1991, performing Gringo-Gaucho with the Argentine Naval Aviation during the transit.
+With the return of CVW-15 to its decks, Kitty Hawk began its second deployment around "the Horn" of South America to her original home port of San Diego on 11 December 1991, performing Gringo-Gaucho with the Argentine Naval Aviation and paying a visit to Mar del Plata during the transit.

-On 1 August 1992, Kitty Hawk was appointed as Naval Air Force Pacific's "ready carrier."
+On 1 August 1992, Kitty Hawk was appointed as Naval Air Force Pacific's "ready carrier".
 The ship embarked Commander, Cruiser-Destroyer Group 5; Commander, Destroyer Squadron 17 and CVW-15 for three months of work-ups before deploying to the Western Pacific on 3 November 1992.
 While on deployment, Kitty Hawk spent nine days off the coast of Somalia supporting U.S. Marines and coalition forces involved in Operation Restore Hope.
 In response to increasing Iraqi violations of United Nations sanctions, the ship rushed to the Persian Gulf on 27 December 1992.
 Just 17 days later, Kitty Hawk led a joint coalition offensive strike against designated targets in southern Iraq.

 Kitty Hawk set sail on her 17th deployment 24 June 1994, to provide a stabilizing influence operating in the Western Pacific during a time of great tension in the Far East, particularly concerning North Korea.
-This would be the last cruise for VA-52 flying the A-6E SWIP Intruder.
+This was the last cruise for VA-52 flying the A-6E SWIP Intruder.
 During the cruise, the Carrier led the first ASW persecution of both the Han Class and Oscar II Class Submarine(Most likely the Oscar II was K-442).
 During the ASW hunt of the Han Class Submarine of the PLA Navy, a standoff ensued between the United States and PRC leading to several PLAAF fighter aircraft flying near Kitty Hawk's S-3 Viking ASW aircraft from VS-37.
 Eventually, both sides backed down.

 In 1995, Kitty Hawk embarked airwing transitioned to CVW-11, marking a change to a single F-14 squadron, and 3 F/A-18 squadrons.